nickedwards109/rails_engine/README.md

 You can optionally run the specs by running *rspec*.

+To request an API endpoint, first run *rails s*.
+Then, prepend 'http://localhost:3000' before the endpoint path in your browser's URL bar and send the request.
+Your browser will then receive data as a JSON object.
 The following endpoints are available:

 * GET '/api/v1/customers/random'
 * GET '/api/v1/customers/:id/favorite_merchant'